rapidsai/distributed-join/README.md

 **--over-decomposition-factor [INTEGER]**

-Used for computation-communication overlap. `1` means no overlap.
+Partition the input tables into (over decomposition factor) * (number of GPUs) buckets, which is used for computation-communication overlap.
+This argument has to be an integer >= 1.
+Higher number means smaller batch size. `1` means no overlap.
 Default: `1`.

 **--use-buffer-communicator**

-Whether buffer communicator should be used.
+If this option is specified, communication goes through a pre-registered staging buffer.
+This option is recommeneded for IB system to reduce registration overhead.

 ## Running